Ethiopia – Dec 21-Jan 7, 2023

 They were not built with the help of the Knights Templar but solely by medieval Ethiopian civilization.

-The churches are also a significant engineering feat, given that they are all associated with water (which fills the wells next to many of the churches), exploiting an artesian geological system that brings the water up to the top of the mountain ridge on which the city rests.
+The churches are also a significant engineering feat, given that they are all associated with water (which fills the wells next to many churches), exploiting an artesian geological system that brings the water up to the top of the mountain ridge on which the city rests.

 I only had a €50 bill.
 A guide exchanged it for birr (1€=57 birr at the official rate) but at the black market rate, pocketing 2100 birr for his trouble.

 I caught a tuk-tuk (100 birr) the 3.5 km to the churches.
-On finishing, I walked back on the road between the Northern/Easter Group and St Georges to meet up with the main road through town.
+On finishing, I walked back on the road between the Northern/Easter Group and St Georges to meet up on the main road through town.
 I passed the bus depot and bought my ticket for Birhar Dar.

 ON Zan-Seyoum Hotel.
 The price on Hostelworld was an unbelievable $5 but was 3.5 km to the churches.
 When I got my taxi at the airport, he asked where I was staying and he happened to work at the hotel.
-I asked for the price of the taxi (which turned out to be a full bus), he said “150”.
+I asked for the price of the taxi (which turned out to be a full bus), and he said “150”.
 When I got to the hotel (with exceptionally nice rooms, easily the best hotel I have stayed at in 4 months), the price was $150.
-I wasn’t paying that and offered $25 and they accepted!.
-At 6 pm the owner knocked on my door and refunded $20 as the price really was $5, as advertised.
+I wasn’t paying that and offered $25 and they accepted!
+At 6 pm the owner knocked on my door and refunded $20 as the price was $5, as advertised.
 I washed most of my dirty clothes (it is always unbelievable the colour of the water, a dark grey/brown).

 I had pizza at a nearby restaurant – good crust but light on the toppings.
 Relatively expensive at 350 birr, I talked for some time with the owner/cook.